Go Back Email Link

 • Add the puehu parāoa (flour), hēki (eggs), iho hūperei (vanilla), raukikini katoa (allspice), raukikini whakauruuru (mixed spice), hinamona (cinnamon), tote (salt), kiri ārani (orange zest), wai ārani (orange juice) and pata (butter) in to the yeast mixture.
 Stir it with a knife until a rough dough comes together.

-• If you are using a mixer, knead the dough for 10 minutes on low-medium speed.
+• If you are using a mixer, place the dough in the mixing bowl and knead for 10 minutes on low-medium speed.
 The dough is much looser than some recipes but you can add up to 1/4 cup extra flour if you want to.

 • If you are kneading by hand, knead the dough with the palms of your hands (not fingers) for 12-14 minutes.
 Again, the dough will be sticky but you can slowly add up 1/2 C more flour as you knead if you want, sprinkling a little bit on the bench as as you knead it.